kubernetes-client/java/README.md

 This should run through a long-ish build process involving `docker` and eventually result in a new set of generated code in the `kubernetes` directory.

+# License
+Java client for the kubernetes API is free and open-source software released under the permisive MIT license.
+See LICENSE.txt included with the distribution for details.